 Splash Point, Rhyl is quite a popular fish spot with the local fishing fraternity, it’s another easy accessible fishing mark along this stretch of the North Wales coast.
 It is generally fished on the incoming tide, 2 hours up 2 down.

-Plenty of parking on the main road and a 30 second walk to the fishing Mark.
+There is plenty of parking on the main road and a 30 second walk to the fishing mark, it is pay and display..
 There is plenty of space available for anglers and the parking is cheap enough too.
 There is the added bonus of a few local tackle shops close by, usually with at least one having fresh bait available if needed.

 Fishing onto a sandy bottom the area is snag free (avoiding the groynes and sea defence rocks).
 There is no need for a tripod here as you can use the rails which run the length of the prom.